 I’m terrible at multitasking, and I often find myself doing many tasks at once, but not giving any of the tasks enough attention.
 Watching a movie, cooking dinner, and trying to budget at the same time not only produces sub-par work, but I often feel mentally exhausted.
 I try to notice this, take breaks, and give myself to one thing at a time.

 Coloring is so relaxing and simple and can be done anywhere.
 And even if you can’t give yourself 100% to just coloring, it’s still a relaxing activity to do while watching a movie or listening to podcasts.
 You can find tons of coloring books on Amazon (even funny ones), and these colored pencils are great.

 PRACTICE INTENTIONAL MINDFULNESS

 Not sure what that means?
 No worries – there’s a post that explains it!
 Intentional mindfulness helps you focus on living in the moment, and it’s a great self-care tool when you’re overwhelmed or stressed.
-If you already know what it is, but you’re not sure how to use it in daily life, check out my second post on intentional mindfulness.
+If you already know what it is, but you’re not sure how to use it in daily life, check out How to Use Your 5 Senses to Practice Intentional Mindfulness.

 USE YOUR HANDS

 I love to create.
 There are so many ways to use your hands and engage your senses in activities you love.
 You could scrapbook, embroider, crochet, do a puzzle, plant a garden, try pottery, paint, organize the pantry, or build a birdhouse!

 There’s something powerful about the human ability to use our skills and see results.
 And thanks to YouTube, you can learn a new skill this afternoon.

 FEEL THE EARTH

 I struggle with this, especially when I’m depressed and don’t feel like leaving my home.
 But as often as possible I try to go outside and stand barefoot in the grass.